 OSR Honorable Mentions

-There are a few other OSR rule books that I want to mention briefly as well:
+There are a few other old-school rule books that I want to mention briefly as well:

 Sharp Swords and Sinister Spells is a genuine rules-light OSR game with interesting, streamlined mechanics that I really like.
 The only reason it’s not on my main Christmas in July list is that it’s a Pay What You Want product, unaffected by the discount.
 Even so, I recommend tossing author Diogo Nogiera a couple of bucks when you download it—which you definitely should!

 Swords and Wizardry and Labyrinth Lord are my favorite straight-up OSR retroclones, providing a solid foundation for house-ruling to suit your taste.
-S&W Complete presents a streamlined version of the 1e rules, while Labyrinth Lord recreates the 0e version of the game.
+S&W Complete and Labyrinth Lord recast the rules of the 0e version of the game, with better editing and organization.
 Frog God Games offers Swords and Wizardry Complete as a Pay What You Will Product, while Goblinoid Games makes a no-art version of Labyrinth Lord available as a free download.
 If you’re a Labyrinth Lord player, though, you may want to drop a few bucks for the fully-illustrated, deluxe edition of Labyrinth Lord while it’s marked down for Christmas in July.

 Of course, there are dozens of other great OSR games out there, most of which are on sale during DriveThruRPG’s Christmas in July event.
 I’m sure you have a favorite that I didn’t mention—let us know about it in the Comments, below!